-TAX EXEMPTION
+TAX MATTERS

-In the opinion of Troutman Pepper Locke LLP, Bond Counsel to the Bank ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-Bond Counsel is of the further opinion that interest on the Bonds will not be included in computing the alternative minimum taxable income of bondholders who are individuals.
-However, interest on the Bonds will be included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on the Bonds.
+In the opinion of Troutman Pepper Locke LLP, Bond Counsel ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, interest on the Bonds is included in gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code").
+Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.